Analysing Rescaling, Discretisation, and Linearisation in RNNs for Neural System Modelling: Methods

-\section{Discretisation}
+\subsection{Discretisation}

 To compute \eqref{din general}, in the sense of using a computer to perform simulations, it is always necessary to perform a discretisation process.
-Let us consider the time interval to study such system, $[a, b] \subset \mathbb{R}$, we can apply a well-known procedure, which consists of cutting $n$ pieces of equal size of $\Delta=(b-a)/n$, in order to obtain a sequence $\{t_0,t_1,\cdots,t_n\}$, where $t_0=a$, and $t_{n}=b$.
-We introduce the discretisation operation, associate to the sequence of times $t_k=a+ k\Delta, \,k=0,\cdots,n$, for the activity $\pmb{h}(t)$ as
+Let us consider the time interval to study such system, $[a, b] \subset \mathbb{R}$, we can apply a well-known procedure, which consists of cutting $n$ pieces of equal size of $\Delta=(b-a)/n$, to obtain a sequence $\{t_0,t_1,\cdots,t_n\}$, where $t_0=a$, and $t_{n}=b$.
+We introduce the discretisation operation associated with the sequence of times $t_k=a+ k\Delta, \,k=0,\cdots,n$, for the activity $\pmb{h}(t)$ as

 From the slicing $\{t_k\}_k$, the sequence of snapshots of corresponding neural activities $\{\pmb{h}(t_k)\}_k$ is defined.
-The operation \eqref{discretization operation} can be applied also on the external excitation $\mathscr{D}_\Delta\pmb{\big(}\pmb{x}(t)\pmb{\big)}{=}\pmb{x}(t_k)$.
+The operation \eqref{discretisation operation} can be applied also on the external excitation $\mathscr{D}_\Delta\pmb{\big(}\pmb{x}(t)\pmb{\big)}{=}\pmb{x}(t_k)$.
 For very small $\Delta$